Finsimco logo

 How to Network Your Way Into Private Equity

-Breaking into PE is as much about who you know as what you know.
+Breaking into a private equity career is as much about who you know as what you know.
 Here’s how to build the right connections:

 1. Leverage Your Current Network – Reach out to former colleagues, alumni, and mentors who can provide referrals.